SPRING FY 18 PROGRAM ANNOUNCEMENT

 - Estimated total budget request

-- The applicant’s LOI is reviewed and either accepted or declined by USTAR.
+- The LOI is reviewed and either accepted or declined by USTAR.

-- Applicants whose LOI is declined will also be notified by email with an explanation for the decision.
-LOIs with incomplete information are eligible for correction and resubmission prior to August 18.
+- An applicant whose LOI is declined will also be notified by email with an explanation for the decision.
+LOIs with incomplete information are eligible for correction and resubmission if received by February 13, 2018.

 Stage 2.
-Complete Applications will be accepted electronically at taputah.com starting August 31, 2017.
-Applicants will be required to create a profile and agree to all terms and conditions for the program.
-Taputah.com is optimized for the Google Chrome browser.
+Complete Applications will be accepted through an online portal starting February 26, 2018.
+By submitting an application, applicants agree to all terms and conditions for the program.
 It is suggested that applicants refer to the provided checklist on USTAR’s website to ensure submission of a complete application (see details below).
-All submitted documents must be uploaded as PDF files.
+All submitted documents must be uploaded as PDF files with the exception of the budget, which may be uploaded in Excel.

 - Quad Chart – (downloadable template) Summarize key elements of the technology and commercial positioning according to the template.